The Boys season 2: Home media

-The second season of The Boys was released on Blu-ray as part of a six-disc box set of the first two seasons by Sony Pictures Home Entertainment on May 31, 2022.
-Special features included the Butcher short film, deleted scenes and a blooper reel.
+The second season of The Boys was released on Blu-ray and DVD as part of a six-disc box set of the first two seasons by Sony Pictures Home Entertainment on May 31, 2022.
+Special features include the Butcher short film, deleted scenes, and a blooper reel.

 Reception

 Critical response

 On Rotten Tomatoes, the second season holds an approval rating of 97% based on 106 reviews, with an average rating of 8.1/10.
 The website's critical consensus reads, "The Boys comes out swinging in a superb second season that digs deeper into its complicated characters and ups the action ante without pulling any of its socially critical punches."
 On Metacritic, the season has a weighted average score of 80 out of 100, based on 15 critics, indicating "generally favorable" reviews.

 Eric Deggans of NPR described the second season as "a wonderfully subversive, cynically entertaining piece of work".
 For his review at Vulture, Brian Tallerico considered that the season premiere manages to introduces new cast members without losing focus of what worked about the first season, and expressed excitement over what was going to come for the season.
 Roxana Hadadi from The A.V.
 Club deemed that all the elements of the series "feel most in line with The Boys as author Garth Ennis imagined the series: A portrait of shared capitalist and nationalist corruption, entwined together to create a morass of exploitation and abuse."
-In IndieWire the series received a "B" grade rating from a review by Ben Travers to which he stated, "The Boys is still an imperfect beast, but it gets so many parts right - I haven't even talked about the skilled stunt work or expertly staged action scenes - that you're likely to get caught up in its gorging satire."
+In IndieWire the series received a "B" grade rating from a review by Ben Travers to which he stated, "The Boys is still an imperfect beast, but it gets so many parts right – I haven't even talked about the skilled stunt work or expertly staged action scenes – that you're likely to get caught up in its gorging satire."
 For his review at The Age, Karl Quinn considered that the season portrays accurately the real-world issues and over how corporations attempt to cover several issues with fake news and coverage, while also giving praise to its political themes and portrayal of media manipulation.
 Sonia Saraiya from Vanity Fair said "Even in the midst of stunning brutality, the show has a sardonic sense of humor that keeps the story crackling."